bitextor/bicleaner-hardrules/README.md

-no_escaped_unicode	There is unescaped unicode characters in sentence no_bad_encoding(["Â","Ã"])	Source sentence or target sentence contains mojibake no_titles	All words in source sentence or target sentence are uppercased or in titlecase wrong_language	Sentence is not in the desired language no_porn	Source sentence or target sentence contains text identified as porn lm_filter	The sentence pair has low fluency score from the language model
+no_escaped_unicode	There is unescaped unicode characters in sentence no_bad_encoding(["Â","Ã"])	Source sentence or target sentence contains mojibake no_titles	All words in source sentence or target sentence are uppercased or in titlecase no_wrong_language	Sentence is not in the desired language no_porn	Source sentence or target sentence contains text identified as porn lm_filter	The sentence pair has low fluency score from the language model
 ```